Cappuccino vs. Latte: What's the Difference?

 A cappuccino boasts a much stronger espresso flavor than a latte due to having less milk and more foam than a latte.
 A barista is up to snuff when they can craft the perfect cappuccino — when made correctly our cappuccino will have a 1-to-1 ratio of liquid to foam, which experts can determine based on the drink’s weight.

 A latte begins with the same base — a single or double shot of espresso.
 This espresso is then combined with several ounces of steamed milk to create a rich, creamy beverage that has a more subtle espresso taste.
 The typical ratio for espresso to steamed milk is about 1-to-2.
 The latte is then topped with a layer of foam.

 The exact preparation of a latte varies widely, as their popularity has exploded in the last 20 years.
 The latte is tweaked endlessly and often made into a sweet version by adding flavors like Vanilla and Hazelnut.

 This depends on your definition of “healthy.”
 A cappuccino will likely have fewer calories because it has less milk.
 At The Coffee Bean & Tea Leaf® our 12-ounce cappuccino is made with whole milk and has 130 calories, while our 12-ounce latte has about 210 calories.
 Non-fat milk or alternative milks like almond, coconut, or oat milk are also great options for these drinks.

 Want to craft a cappuccino or latte at home?
-Get started with our Espresso Roast Coffee.
-Stop by The Coffee Bean & Tea Leaf® in your area to order both classic espresso drinks and customize your order with our signature flavor powders like hazelnut, vanilla, and mocha.
+Get started with our Espresso Roast Coffee and our Bodum Bistro Barista Electric Milk Frother.
+Or if you'd rather keep the frothing to the professionals, stop by The Coffee Bean & Tea Leaf® in your area to order both classic espresso drinks and customize your order with our signature flavor powders like hazelnut, vanilla, and mocha.